-- The National (Nationwide) Inpatient Sample (NIS) the largest all-payer inpatient care database in the United States, containing data on nearly eight million hospital stays per year. - The Kids' Inpatient Database (KID) the only all-payer inpatient care database for children in the United States. - The Nationwide Ambulatory Surgery Sample (NASS) the largest all-payer ambulatory surgery database in the United States, - The Nationwide Emergency Department Sample (NEDS) the largest all-payer emergency department database publicly available in the United States, containing information from over 27 million records for ED visits. - The Nationwide Readmissions Database (NRD) a unique and powerful database designed to support various types of analyses of national readmission rates for all payers and the uninsured. - The State Inpatient Databases (SID) inpatient discharges from a census of hospitals in participating states. - The State Ambulatory Surgery and Services Databases (SASD) encounter-level data for ambulatory surgery and other outpatient services from hospital-owned facilities. - The State Emergency Department Databases (SEDD) hospital-owned emergency department visits that do not result in hospitalizations.
+- The National (Nationwide) Inpatient Sample (NIS) the largest all-payer inpatient care database in the United States, containing data on nearly eight million hospital stays per year. - The Kids' Inpatient Database (KID) the only all-payer inpatient care database for children in the United States. - The Nationwide Ambulatory Surgery Sample (NASS) the largest all-payer ambulatory surgery database in the United States, yielding national estimates of major ambulatory surgery encounters performed in hospital-owned facilities. - The Nationwide Emergency Department Sample (NEDS) the largest all-payer emergency department database publicly available in the United States, containing information from over 30 million records for ED visits. - The Nationwide Readmissions Database (NRD) a unique and powerful database designed to support various types of analyses of national readmission rates for all payers and the uninsured. - The State Inpatient Databases (SID) inpatient discharges from a census of hospitals in participating states. - The State Ambulatory Surgery and Services Databases (SASD) encounter-level data for ambulatory surgery and other outpatient services from hospital-owned facilities. - The State Emergency Department Databases (SEDD) hospital-owned emergency department visits that do not result in hospitalizations.